Kururu1992/deliverable4/README.md

 ###Manual test

     Since the runContinuous() in MainPanel return nothing, it is hard to design the unit test for it.
 Thus, the manual test should be applied here.
-    The basic operation is recording an arrangement of cell before modification and then press run continuous button.
+    The basic operation is recording an arrangement of cells before modification and then press run continuous button.
+Then record the result.
+After modification, use the same arrangement of cells, then press run continuous button.
+Check whether the same result is performed.